 The floor plate of the magazine is easy to remove for cleaning of the interior components.
 All parts of the mag fit together precisely, and I was as impressed, if not more so, by the interior of the magazines as I was by the exterior.

 The follower is a true anti-tilt follower.
 I tried to get the follower to tip, tilt, or bind, but it will not.
 Pressing on any of the edges would not get the follower to tilt.

 The chrome silicon spring in the TAPCO magazine is very strong.
-Loading the last 10 rounds into the magazine is noticably more difficult than other brands of magazines.
-Loading to 30 is not terribly hard, and certainly not impossible, just more difficult that other brands with weaker springs.
+Loading the last 10 rounds into the magazine is noticeably more difficult than other brands of magazines.
+Loading to 30 is not terribly hard, and certainly not impossible, just more difficult than other brands with weaker springs.